 The partnership's revenue centers around investing back into the Kansas City community with literacy education initiatives.
 Whether it be mobile libraries, donating to Kansas City Public Schools, or "in-game and in-broadcast literary-related activations", this partnership can do a ton of good.

 “It’s probably the most important partnership because our players wear it, and it’s our most important brand asset," said Royals executive vice president, chief commercial and community impact officer Sarah Tourville.
 "As they provided that opportunity to us, they were reversing it as a jersey patch.
 But to us, a jersey patch just didn’t seem like it was enough.
-As we started thinking about an ideal scenario, [it was about] much greater than, ‘What revenue can you generate from it?’
+As we started thinking about an ideal scenario, much greater than, ‘What revenue can you generate from it?’
 But how do we find a partner with the same values and beliefs, acts with the same heart and grit, who shares that same integrity from generation to generation.”

 Why does it matter?
 After all, everyone learns to read in school right?
 Sure, but not to the same degree.
 According to the team's press release, 21% of third graders in the Kansas City public school system and charter schools are reading on grade level.
 Those atrocious levels put thousands of kids in the Kansas City area on a negative trend in life.
 Lower literacy rates directly correlate to reduced employment opportunities, lower income, higher hospital admission rates, and more adverse effects.